GoogleCloudPlatform/DataflowTemplates/v2/kafka-to-gcs/README_Kafka_to_Gcs_Flex.md

 * **readBootstrapServerAndTopic**: Kafka Topic to read the input from.
 * **outputDirectory**: The path and filename prefix for writing output files.
 Must end with a slash.
 For example, `gs://your-bucket/your-path/`.
 * **kafkaReadAuthenticationMode**: The mode of authentication to use with the Kafka cluster.
-Use `NONE` for no authentication, `SASL_PLAIN` for SASL/PLAIN username and password, and `TLS` for certificate-based authentication.
-Apache Kafka for BigQuery only supports the `SASL_PLAIN` authentication mode.
-Defaults to: SASL_PLAIN.
+Use `KafkaAuthenticationMethod.NONE` for no authentication, `KafkaAuthenticationMethod.SASL_PLAIN` for SASL/PLAIN username and password, and `KafkaAuthenticationMethod.TLS` for certificate-based authentication. `KafkaAuthenticationMethod.APPLICATION_DEFAULT_CREDENTIALS` should be used only for Google Cloud Apache Kafka for BigQuery cluster, it allows to authenticate using application default credentials.
 * **messageFormat**: The format of the Kafka messages to read.
 The supported values are `AVRO_CONFLUENT_WIRE_FORMAT` (Confluent Schema Registry encoded Avro), `AVRO_BINARY_ENCODING` (Plain binary Avro), and `JSON`.
 Defaults to: AVRO_CONFLUENT_WIRE_FORMAT.
 * **useBigQueryDLQ**: If true, failed messages will be written to BigQuery with extra error information.
 Defaults to: false.